 Blink has a long history of partnering with hardware design and development teams.
 In the early 2000s, we conducted usability lab and field research studies for Microsoft Hardware.
 Over the two decades since then, we have worked on mobile phones, wearable cameras, home networking equipment, IoT devices, smart speakers, auto infotainment systems, gaming consoles and accessories, AR/VR headsets, voice-activated kitchen and bath fixtures, medical devices, and many other hardware products for a variety of clients.
-Most of the hardware products we work on have both physical and digital components.
+Most hardware products we work on have physical and digital components.

 We believe products should be tested early and often.
-Hardware UX researchers should be engaged even before hardware builds are available.
-Involving research early on in the development process provides product development teams with essential insights about users, unmet needs, and context of use.
-Here are some of the reasons why hardware UX research is important.
+Therefore, hardware UX researchers should be engaged even before hardware builds are available.
+Involving research early in the development process provides product development teams with essential insights about users, unmet needs, and use context.
+Here are some of the reasons why hardware UX research is essential.

-Hardware design decisions are (almost) forever
+1. Hardware design decisions are (almost) forever

 Hardware design is not for the faint of heart.
 Early and unvalidated design decisions come back to haunt you if they result in a poor or compromised user experience.

-Unlike software, which can be updated and pushed out to users periodically, it is very expensive and difficult to change hardware design once manufacturers are tooled and production is underway.
+Unlike software, which can be updated and pushed out directly to users' devices even after the initial launch, it's expensive and challenging to change hardware design once manufacturers are tooled and production is underway.

 Typically, only the most severe usability or design flaws are addressed between releases.
-Testing your hardware early with potential users helps align design decisions with customer needs, reducing the likelihood of negative reviews after release and increasing the likelihood of product-market fit.
+Testing your hardware early with potential users helps align design decisions with customer needs, reducing the likelihood of negative reviews after release and increasing the possibility of product-market fit.
+Plus, usability testing ensures every component in your design works together, which is critical to a successful hardware design.

-Use early exploration and concept testing to influence form factor
+2. Early exploration and concept testing helps optimize form factor

 Conducting user research early will help you understand customer preferences and identify new use cases.
-Insights about shape and size, control and input placement, and basic interactions may influence hardware form factors.
+Insights about shape and size, control and input placement, and fundamental interactions may influence hardware form factors.
 Researchers can explore different use scenarios with research participants as they interact with hardware models, allowing them to rank-order model preferences and offer important feedback.
 We often learn about new use cases that hardware designers have not considered previously.

 We once conducted a benchmark usability study of an industrial thermal imaging device used by HVAC maintenance personnel.
-Early research uncovered an important use case and OSHA requirement.
-We learned that thermal imagers targeting this industrial user base should have hardware buttons optimized for single-handed use because HVAC personnel often needed to use them while on a ladder.
+Early research uncovered a critical use case and OSHA requirement.
+We learned that thermal imagers targeting this industrial user base should have hardware buttons optimized for single-handed use because HVAC personnel often needed to use them on a ladder.

-Your hardware must work well within an ecosystem
+3. Your hardware must work well within an ecosystem

 A decade ago, Xbox engaged Blink to embark on an extensive in-home research program.
-We were primarily testing new gaming consoles and prototypes of the Kinect motion-gaming device.
-We also collected detailed data on each user's home entertainment ecosystem and configuration - TVs, stereo and speaker components, DVD players, competing gaming consoles, furniture placement, and more - to understand the role that Xbox played or could play in that ecosystem.
-In addition to influencing many other product and digital setup decisions, this research helped Xbox optimize the length of the cables included in the box.
+We primarily tested new gaming consoles and prototypes of the Kinect motion-gaming device.
+However, we also collected detailed data on each user's home entertainment ecosystem and configuration - TVs, stereo and speaker components, DVD players, competing gaming consoles, furniture placement, and more - to understand the role that Xbox played or could play in that ecosystem.
+In addition to influencing other product and digital setup decisions, this research helped Xbox optimize the length of the cables included in the box.

 Today's smart home ecosystem is like yesterday's entertainment ecosystem.
-IoT has proliferated over the past few years.
+IoT has increased over the past few years.
 People's homes are now filled with devices.
 Smart speakers, thermostats, door locks, security cameras, and appliances are increasingly part of a larger smart home ecosystem.
 Hardware design decisions may be influenced by factors such as how users will connect devices, how devices are powered, and how they operate cohesively via hubs, ports, and apps.